Back to Blog

 Where can I buy quality pull-up bands in Singapore?

 Amazon.sg is your best bet for quality brands like Serious Steel, Bodylastics, and WODFitters with reliable shipping.
 Local sports stores like Decathlon carry basic resistance bands but limited selection of pull-up assist bands specifically.
-Avoid most Lazada/Shopee options under $20 — the quality is consistently poor.
-Physical stores like Sports Connection occasionally stock premium bands but at higher prices than online.
+Avoid most no-name Lazada/Shopee bands — the quality is consistently poor.
+Physical stores like Sports Connection occasionally stock premium bands at higher prices than online.

 Do expensive bands really work better than cheap ones?

 In Singapore's climate, yes.
-I've tested $15 Lazada specials alongside $60 Serious Steel bands.
+I've tested budget Lazada specials alongside premium Serious Steel bands.
 The expensive ones maintain consistent resistance over months, while cheap bands lose elasticity quickly in our humidity.
 Cheap bands also snap suddenly during use — I've had this happen mid-set, which is embarrassing and potentially dangerous.
-The premium price difference pays for itself in longevity and safety.
+The premium tier pays for itself in longevity and safety.

 How do I clean and maintain resistance bands?